natocool2/Easynet-Pro-KB/project-plan.md

 ## Conclusion

 The Easynet Pro Knowledge Base development is well underway, with solid foundations established and consistent progress being made.
-The current focus on completing the Projects and Investment section before moving to Legal Support will maintain the logical progression of content development.
+The completion of the Projects and Investment section represents a significant milestone, as we now have comprehensive coverage of two critical components of the ecosystem.

+The focus now shifts to developing the Legal Support section, which will provide essential information on legal structures, compliance requirements, and intellectual property protection.
+This section will complement the previous sections by addressing the legal foundations necessary for successful business development and investment attraction.

 The established templates, quality assurance processes, and structured approach are ensuring that all content meets the high standards required for this comprehensive resource.
+The project remains on track to complete all sections within the 16-week timeline originally established.

 ---